hariharans-dev/Collage-project/README.md

 -> project description
 -> help or doubts in project / pay to do project
 -> if paid mention the amount

+serach page

+-> contains collage serach and drop box
+-> contains category of the project searching for
+-> search for title of the project
+-> list of projects relevant to the searches